Fall of the Assad regime: Bashar al-Assad

 In December 2013, the United Nations High Commissioner for Human Rights Navi Pillay stated that findings from an inquiry by the UN implicated Assad in war crimes.
 Investigations by the OPCW-UN Joint Investigative Mechanism and OPCW-UN IIT concluded, respectively, that the Assad government was responsible for the 2017 Khan Shaykhun sarin attack and 2018 Douma chemical attack.
-On 15 November 2023, France issued an arrest warrant against al-Assad over the use of banned chemical weapons against civilians in Syria.
+On 15 November 2023, France issued an arrest warrant against Bashar al-Assad over the use of banned chemical weapons against civilians in Syria.
 Assad categorically denied the allegations, and accused foreign countries, especially the United States, of attempting regime change.